jdk2pq/project_euler_2/README.md

 Written in JavaScript.
 Use `index.html` and `index.js` file.

-The `simplified.js` file is an attempt at a simplified solution, since I noticed that there was a sequence within the even values, but I realized it breaks if `maximum > 8944394323791464`.
+The `simplified.js` file is an attempt at a simplified solution, since I noticed that there was a sequence within the even values, but I realized it breaks if `maximum > Number.MAX_SAFE_INTEGER`.